New York: so good I went there twice - Sikamikanico in America, Part IV

 After my silent meltdown upon seeing the Vegas strip at street level, I feared I would feel the same about New York.
 That it was too much, too intense, I don’t like this and I want to go home.
 Lord knows, I’ve been feeling like that about Sydney lately, so I was gratified to take to NY like a duck to a cliché.
 I figured I’d be used to the beat of the city, having worked up the big end of town in Sydney for many years (and it’s kind of adorable that what in any other city would be called the financial district, in Australia is referred to as the big end of town).
 Sometimes, being in Manhattan didn't feel like getting to know a new city as much as discovering what I'd known all along.

 I got the hang of the subway on the first day and wasn't even smug about it; I simply wouldn’t expect less from myself.
 But on the surface it was another matter.
 I had one problem in New York.
 I was continuously getting lost, because no matter how carefully I checked maps on my phone, how diligently I tried to orient myself to the buildings at any given intersection, I was forever walking in the wrong direction.
-The natural sense of NESW I've relied upon all my life completely failed me in Manhattan - my internal compass was so skewed, when I saw a landmark that let me know what direction I was facing, my mind struggled to catch up with the reality in front of me.
+I've always had an inherent cardinal sense of direction, which has served me well in cities across the globe bu completely failed me in Manhattan - my internal compass was so skewed, when I saw a landmark that let me know what direction I was facing, my mind struggled to catch up with the reality in front of me.
 That's the Empire State Building on the horizon, therefore that way must be north?
 That can't be right.

 As a travel writer, it’s hard to know how much to say about getting lost.
 Readers will tolerate you getting lost once, but if it's every day, they'll be like "get it together you fool" and you'll be like I'm trying! but you're still trying readers' patience.
 If people wanted to read about getting lost, they’d be reading think pieces on the current situation in the United Kingdom.
 But there I was - wait, where am I?
 As well as losing my sense of direction, there were multiple times a day when I was a little lost.
 You can get a little lost easily in Manhattan.
 It's a lot bigger than you think, with lots of little laneways and tiny streets.
 I'd go in a shop and go out again, and everything would look different.
 Is this the way I came in?
 Where the hell am I?